Silicone Hardness Selection Guide: From Shore A 10° to 80° — Which Is Right for Your Application?

 【Jun-Hsiang's Solutions】

-We injected the PA66 frame in the first station, and then a robotic arm precisely located the frame into the second LSR injection mold cavity, holding positioning tolerance within ±0.01mm to prevent flash.
+We injected the PA66 frame in the first station, and then a robotic arm precisely located the frame into the second LSR injection mold cavity, holding high positioning precision to prevent flash.
 We tested and selected a specialty self-adhesive LSR that bonds chemically with PA66, eliminating the primer step.
 We designed custom mold cavity venting and gating configurations to ensure optimal molecular cross-linking at the polymer-silicone interface, maintaining shear strengths >4.5 MPa after thermal cycling.

 【Mass Production Benefits】